Recipe for Chilean porotos granados: countryside bean stew

 Cranberry beans (also known as Roman beans) are similar to normal beans but slightly larger, popular in Latin America.

 Porotos granados originates from the Mapuche indigenous people of Chile, who first cultivated bean.
-The word granados comes from its main ingredient, the cranberry beans, called cargamanto in the indigenous language.
-The word poroto comes from the Quechua word for bean: purutu.
+The word granados means pomegranates and word poroto comes from the Quechua word for bean: purutu.

 This vegetarian recipe is courtesy of the Chilean Cooking School in Valparaiso and is for 6 people.